 Before you file for a fiancé visa you should review your situation with a competent Immigration Attorney.
 You do not want to prepare and file your case, handle all the documentation during the process, and then have your case denied due to something which should have been corrected prior to filing your case.
 A good immigration attorney can help you fix any potential problems before you file your case.
 Also, a good immigration attorney can review other options with you.
 Perhaps it makes better sense in your situation to go to your fiancé’s home country, marry her, and then apply for her green card when you return to the United States.
 Your attorney can help you evaluate your options.

 Remember only Attorneys can give legal advice.
-I receive many calls from people who relied on non-attorneys for advice and have paid a price in lost time, lost money, and heartache.
-These cases would have gone much better had the clients consulted with a qualified immigration Attorney prior to filing their case.
+I receive many calls from people who relied on non-attorneys for advice and have paid a price in lost time (8 months or longer), lost money , and heartache.
+These cases would have gone much better had the clients consulted with our office prior to filing their case.
 My office is always willing to talk to you, FREE of charge, about your options.

 View our video on the fiancé visa process: